SammySteiner/sammysteiner.github.io/source/_posts/2017-04-30-create-a-quick-tdd-enironment-for-javascript.markdown

 ```

 Now you should be passing your first test.
 Hurray!
 Now that you're up and running.
 The [mocha documentation](https://mochajs.org) on how to write more complex tests is a great resource.

+Special thanks to [JJ](https://github.com/jjseymour) for guiding me through this process!